roberto/blog.robertosoares.me/source/_posts/2012-08-06-my-development-environment-in-7-items.markdown

 [gist.io]:http://github.com/roberto/gist-io-chrome/

-A few centuries ago [Almir Mendes] and [Paulo Jeveaux] posted about their development environment in 7 items and suggest me to do the same.
-So, here they are:
+A few centuries ago [Almir Mendes] and [Paulo Jeveaux] posted about their development environment in 7 items and I'd do the same.
+So, here it is:

 <!-- more -->